wmudaki/agvdPy/README.md

 ```

 ### 3 Variant Query
-You need to be authenticated to for you to query the AGVD.
+You need to be authenticated for you to query the AGVD.
 On login, a token shall
 be supplied with which you'll submit as an argument to the
 query function.
 ```python